Marcus Allen: College career

-Statistics
+College statistics

-Professional football career
+Professional career

-Allen was drafted as the 10th overall pick of the 1982 NFL Draft by the Los Angeles Raiders.
+Allen was drafted as the 10th overall pick in the 1982 NFL draft by the Los Angeles Raiders.
 Allen was pleased that he didn't have to travel as the team had just relocated from Oakland.
-Allen has recalled that shortly before being drafted the Raiders asked him his weight (he answered 200 or 212) and then drafted him soon after.
-Though his rookie season was shortened by a league strike, Allen rushed for 697 yards and led the Raiders to the best record in the AFC at 8-1.
+Allen has recalled that shortly before he was drafted, the Raiders asked him his weight (he answered 200 or 212) and then drafted him soon after.
+Though his rookie season was shortened by a league strike, Allen rushed for 697 yards and led the Raiders to the best record in the AFC at 8–1.
 He was voted the NFL Offensive Rookie of the Year.
 The Raiders lost to the New York Jets in the AFC Divisional Playoffs.

 The next season, Allen broke the 1,000-yard mark for the first time, an accomplishment he would repeat the two following years.
-During the 1985 season, he rushed for 1,759 yards and scored 11 touchdowns on 380 carries, leading the Raiders to a 12-4 record and the AFC West Division Championship.
+During the 1985 season, he rushed for 1,759 yards and scored 11 touchdowns on 380 carries, leading the Raiders to a 12–4 record and the AFC West Division Championship.
 In addition, Allen was named the NFL MVP.

 In Super Bowl XVIII on January 22, 1984, Allen ran for 191 yards, caught two passes for 18 yards, and scored two touchdowns in the Raiders' 38–9 victory over the Washington Redskins.
 Included in his stats was a 74-yard touchdown run, a feat that remained the longest run in Super Bowl history until Willie Parker's 75-yard run in Super Bowl XL.
 Allen's 191 rushing yards were also a Super Bowl record, which stood until Timmy Smith of the Redskins topped it with 204 yards in Super Bowl XXII.
 Upon winning the game, Allen joined a small group of players to win both the Heisman Trophy and Super Bowl MVP (Roger Staubach, Jim Plunkett, and later Desmond Howard).
 In total, Allen rushed 58 times for 466 yards and four touchdowns during the playoffs.
 He also added 118 yards and one touchdown on 14 receptions.

 Allen ended the 1985 season on a strong note, finishing the year as the NFL rushing leader with 9 consecutive 100-yard games.